iitm-sysdl/SuperShaper/README.md

                         subtransformers
   --fp16 FP16           If set to 1, will use FP16 training.
   --mixing {attention,gmlp,fnet,mobilebert,bert-bottleneck}
-                        specifies how to mix the tokens in bertlayers --resume_from_checkpoint_dir RESUME_FROM_CHECKPOINT_DIR
+                        specifies how to mix the tokens in bert-layers --resume_from_checkpoint_dir RESUME_FROM_CHECKPOINT_DIR
                         directory that contains checkpoints, optimizer,
                         scheduler to resume training